Steve-Fenton/jekyll-boilerplate/_pages/about/getting-started.md

 ### Folders

-- `_authors/`: This contains the list page that supports pages lists of articles
+- `_authors/`: Sample author data, which you can replace / extend
 - `articles/`: This contains the list page that supports pages lists of articles
-- `feed/`: This contains ATOM feeds for your site
-- `search/`: This contains a customisable search template and search data generation
-- `sitemap/`: This contains sitemaps for pages, articles, and authors

 ### Files

-- `robots.txt`: You can supply your own, but make sure you have one
-- `sitemap.xml`: Contains the list of sitemaps available - give this to search engines
-- `favicon.ico`: A default icon, replace it with your own
+- `favicon.ico`: A default icon, or replace it with your own

 Jekyll version < 4.3.0

-- `_data/language.yml`: Only required for version of Jekyll prior to 4.3.0 - contains translations for the UI
+- `_data/language.yml`: Only required for versions of Jekyll prior to 4.3.0 - contains translations for the UI

 ### Overrides